tatsunidas/RadiomicsJ-ImageJ-Plugin/README.md

         2D Mode: Calculates features slice by slice.
         3D Mode: Calculates volumetric features.

+Note: This settings is used to model training and visualization map.

 ### Batch Mode

 This mode allows for the automated processing of multiple datasets simultaneously.
 It is useful for calculating features for a large number of image-mask pairs at once.